 Giving babies the best chance for healthy sleep patterns from the start

 In addition, new parents can help themselves out later on by simplifying their babies’ sleep requirements early on.
-If you can avoid getting into the habit of rocking, bouncing, or feeding your little one to sleep every night, he has a better chance of not depending on those things before he can fall asleep.
-Instead, try to put him down when he is sleepy but awake.
+If you can avoid getting into the habit of rocking, bouncing, or feeding your little one to sleep every night, she has a better chance of not depending on those things before she can fall asleep.
+Instead, try to put her down when she is sleepy but awake.

 The bottom line

-In the end, like all parts of your baby’s growth, what’s most important is that he finds a sleep pattern that keeps him happy and growing healthily, and guidelines for what amount of sleep that involves are just that – guidelines.
+In the end, like all parts of your baby’s growth, what’s most important is that she finds a sleep pattern that keeps her happy and growing healthily, and guidelines for what amount of sleep that involves are just that – guidelines.

 - “Sleep and newborns.”
 KidsHealth.
 The Nemours Foundation, 2017.
 Web.